tonylay7/music-genre-cnn/README.md

 ## 📝 Theory behind processing audio data

 ### Analog Digital Conversion
 Sound can be represented by an **analog waveform**, in its simplest form it could be a sine wave.
 The wave is projected in the **Time** domain, so Time is on the y axis and we care about **amplitude** (the loudness) which is recorded on the x-axis.
-We can intrepret the **frequency** from this waveform as **pitch** This needs to be converted into a **digital signal** so that the waveform can be computed more efficiently - which motivates the need for **Analog Digital Conversion** as the first pre-processing concept.
+We can intrepret the **frequency** from this waveform as **pitch**.
+This needs to be converted into a **digital signal** so that the waveform can be computed more efficiently - which motivates the need for **Analog Digital Conversion** as the first pre-processing concept.
 This is achieved through **sampling**, which is essentially reading the waveform at fixed intervals, defined by the **sampling rate** measured in Hz.
 Samples are indicated by the lines shown in the image below.

 ![Analog Digital Conversion image](media/ADC.jpg)